mropert/mropert.github.io/_posts/2017-11-30-polymorphic_ducks.md

 <a href="https://twitter.com/MatRopert/status/936362895000076288?ref_src=twsrc%5Etfw">November 30, 2017</a>
 </blockquote>

 So next time you see inheritance and `virtual` to achieve runtime polymorphism, think TEPS!
+(Thanks to Simon Brand for the idea :))

 You can find the full final source here: https://godbolt.org/g/iXr1Xj